 Now that the Rainbow Birthday Party is over its time to swap over a few of the decorations, set the table for the next group of kids to arrive and have a little quiet time.
 I made sure that I purchased most of the decoration to suit both parties so it wouldn’t be a big transition.

-Again, I would like to give a big thank you to my friend Carissa from Putting on a Party, for taking the wonderful photo’s below.
+Again, I would like to give a big thank you to my friend Carissa, for taking the wonderful photo’s below.
 She has also created a Lego Party Planner which will help save taking the thinking out of most of the party planning.
 The planner will give you all the decorating and food ideas you need.
 Including an overview/checklist of tasks that need to be completed, printable invitation, recipes with matching shopping list, project ideas, guest list, along with printables such as thankyou labels, cupcake toppers, cupcake wrappers, birthday bunting, food labels and more.
 You can find more details here.

 The food table

 We had 2 platters of diced fruit (pineapple, watermelon and oranges), jelly cups, choc lego bricks, cake pops, cupcakes, coloured popcorn, chips and cookies (using my fav cookie dough recipe, topped with m&m’s).
 The bright coloured platters holding the food were from Crazy Clarks.